Andorra la Vella Entry Requirements

 Important Notice Entry requirements can change at any time.
 Always verify current requirements with official government sources before traveling.

-Information last reviewed December 2024.
-Always verify with official government sources and the embassies of France or Spain before traveling, as Andorra's entry requirements are closely linked to Schengen Area policies.
+Information last reviewed June 2024.
+Always verify with official government sources before traveling.

 Visa Requirements